Building the future of perpetuals trading

 Speaking to traders

-We spoke to 14 traders with different habits and behaviours.
+We spoke to 14 traders with different habits, behaviours, and uncover core problems with the current experiences.

 Pros